hdmf-dev/hdmf-common-schema/docs/source/format_release_notes.rst

 -------------------------

+- Add ``AlignedDynamicTable`` which defined DynamicTable that supports storing a collection of subtables.
+  Each sub-table is itself a DynamicTable that is aligned with the main table by row index.
+Each subtable defines a sub-category in the main table effectively creating a table with sub-headings to organize columns
 - Add ``EnumData`` for storing data that comes from a set of fixed values.
 This replaces ``VocabData``.
 - Remove ``VocabData``.
 - Rename the "resources" table in ``ExternalResources`` to "entities".